This article requires the GP Media Library perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

 Step 1 – Build Personal Bio Form

 Start by building a Personal Bio form.
 Your employees will use this form to input their personal information.
-Add as many relevant fields as you’d like to collect, and make sure to include a File Upload field for a photo.
+Add field types for all the relevant information you’d like to collect and make sure to include a File Upload field for a photo.

-It’s important to note that when a file is uploaded to Gravity Forms, it is stored in its original format.
-It doesn’t resize those files.
-The problem this introduces, particularly with a company directory where you might show 50 entries per page, is that your users might upload large photos of themselves.
-Loading all of those photos in the directory will increase load times significantly.
+It’s important to note that, by default, when a file is uploaded to a Gravity Forms form field, it is stored in its original format – Gravity Forms won’t resize those files for you.
+The problem this introduces, particularly with a company directory where you might show 50 directory listings per page, is that your users might upload large photos of themselves.
+Loading all of those photos in the directory without pagination will increase load times significantly.

 To activate GF Media Library on your File Upload file, navigate to the Perks tab and check Upload to Media Library.